NDCLab/lab-training/eeg-analysis/2021/readme.md

 2. Discuss complexities with EGI and E-Prime

 **Before the next meeting:**
-* Work on labeling script for your data
+* Work on labeling script for your data:
 > * your own, existing dataset</br>
 > * the ERP-Core flanker dataset for ERN on the HPC (`erp-core-flanker-dataset`)
 > * another dataset from the [ERP-Core](https://osf.io/thsqg/)